Peer Mohammed Hussain: Family

-Hussain was born on 12 April 1942 in Kadapora, Anantnag to Haajra Begum and Peer Salam-ud-din Soharvardi.
-He is a descendent of the famous Soharvardi clan, a family of prominent Sufi Saints and Hakeems.
+Hussain was born on 12 April 1948 in Kadapora, Anantnag to Haajra Begum and Peer Salam-ud-din Soharvardi.
+He is a descendent of the famous Soharwardi clan, a family of prominent Sufi Saints and Hakeems.
+He is Sayyid (descendant of Muhammad).
 He has four children.
 One of his daughters, Sameena Hussain, currently serves as District Development Council Member from Achabal Block on the mandate of People's Alliance for Gupkar Declaration.
 One of his sons, Advocate Hashim Hussain Soharvardi, is the former Additional Advocate General of J&K and a prominent youth leader of Jammu and Kashmir National Conference.
 His son-in-law Peerzada Mansoor Hussain is also former member Legislative Assembly from Shangus, Anantnag (2008-2014).

 Education

 He did his early schooling from Govt.
 Higher Secondary School, Anantnag.
 He did B.Sc.
 Agriculture from Birsa Agricultural University in Ranchi.

 Government service

 He also served as a Civil Servant.
 He has been designated as ACD Anantnag, Director Rural Development Department and District Magistrate in various parts of the Chenab Valley including various other posts as well.
 After retirement he joined Mufti Mohammed Sayeed to form the Jammu and Kashmir People's Democratic Party.